MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 There are quoting differences between Bash, PowerShell in Linux, and PowerShell in Windows.
 Furthermore, different versions of PowerShell can produce different results.
 For complex parameters, like a JSON string, the best practice is to use Azure CLI's `@<file>` convention to bypass a shell's interpretation.
 For more information, see one of these articles:

-* If you are working in the PowerShell scripting language, see [Considerations for running the Azure CLI in a PowerShell scripting language - JSON strings](./use-azure-cli-successfully-powershell.md#pass-parameters-containing-json).
-* For JSON syntax examples for Bash, PowerShell and Cmd.exe, see [Learn Azure CLI syntax differences in Bash, PowerShell and Cmd](./get-started-tutorial-2-environment-syntax.md) tutorial.
+For JSON syntax examples for Bash, PowerShell and Cmd.exe, see [Quoting differences between scripting languages - JSON strings](./use-azure-cli-successfully-quoting.md#json-strings) tutorial.

 ## Error: InvalidTemplateDeployment